gellde/my_really_cool_project/README.txt

 This project is seriously awesome, you guys.

-This project will help me learn about working with GIT repositories.
+This project will help the totally awesome Treehouse students learn about working with GIT repositories.